-Our liquidity and capital resources are derived from our SBA debentures, 2022 Notes, July 2024 Notes, 2025 Notes, 2033 Notes, 2027 Asset-Backed Notes, 2028 Asset-Backed Notes, 2022 Convertible Notes, Credit Facilities, and cash flows from operations, including investment sales and repayments, and income earned.
+Our liquidity and capital resources are derived from our SBA debentures, 2022 Notes, July 2024 Notes, February 2025 Notes, April 2025 Notes, June 2025 Notes, March 2026 A Notes, 2033 Notes, 2027 Asset-Backed Notes, 2028 Asset-Backed Notes, 2022 Convertible Notes, Credit Facilities, and cash flows from operations, including investment sales and repayments, and income earned.
 Our primary use of funds from operations includes investments in portfolio companies and payments of fees and other operating expenses we incur.
 We have used, and expect to continue to use, our borrowings and the proceeds from the turnover of our portfolio and from public and private offerings of securities to finance our investment objectives.
-We may also raise additional equity or debt capital through registered offerings off a shelf registration, At-The-Market, or ATM, and private offerings of securities, by securitizing a portion of our investments, or by borrowing from the SBA through our SBIC subsidiaries.
+We may also raise additional equity or debt capital through registered offerings off a shelf registration, At-the-Market ("ATM"), and private offerings of securities, by securitizing a portion of our investments, or by borrowing from the SBA through our SBIC subsidiaries.
+This "Financial Condition, Liquidity and Capital Resources" section should be read in conjunction with the "COVID-19 Developments" section above.